 We have added Template management and the ability to Download, Enable/Disable and Delete approved image templates via the UI.
 For further information you can visit the following attached link : Instance Template Management

-We have enabled the ability to resize an instances according to a given flavor.
+We have enabled the ability to resize an instance according to a given flavor.
 Users are able to increase or decrease the number of cores and the memory size of an instance.
-They can also increase the size of the available root partition and ephemeral disks attached to a single VM instance.
-We do not plan for the immediate future to support decreasing the size of a vdisk.
-Check this link for extra feature info : Instance Resize
+They can also increase the size of the available root partition and of the extra disks attached to a single VM instance.
+At the moment, there are no future plans for supporting a decreasing size of a vDisk.
+Follow this link for additional feature info : Instance Resize

 Dedicated Network Setup.
 Network controller uses two Ethernet interfaces.
 The user can configure one of them to become dedicated port.
 That means this port will allow only dedicated data traffic to pass through and excludes all management traffic flow.
 For further details on this feature, you can visit the following attached link: Dedicated Ethernet Networking